 Table of Contents

-Part 1: Theory.
+Part 1.
+Theory.
 1. Thin Film Growth, Structure, and Properties.
 2. Fractal Theory.
-3. Methods of Fractal Measurements in Thin Films.
-Part 2: Case Studies of Fractal Descriptions of Sputtered Films.
+3. Methods of Fractal Measurements.
+Part 2.
+Typical Studies of Fractal Descriptions of Sputtered Films.
 4. Fractal Characterization of Hillocks and Porosity in Sputtered Films.
 5. Fractal Analyses of Roughness of Sputtered Films.
-6. Multifractal Characterization of Structure Evolution With Sputtering Parameters of Thin Films.
+6. Multifractal Characterization of Structure Evolution with Sputtering Parameters of Thin Films.
 7. Fractal Prediction of Film Growth and Properties.